 Anton Peterlin was playing for amateur teams in the USL and PDL and played for his American college team at California Polytechnic State University.
-It wasn’t until he was recommended by Graham Smith coach of the Fusion in the USL, recommended Peterlin to David Moyes, manager of Premier League club Everton.
+It wasn’t until he was recommended by Graham Smith coach of the Fusion in the USL, recommended Peterlin to David Moyes, then manager of Premier League club Everton.
 After impressing during a ten-day trial during the 2008–09 season, Everton announced on July 6, 2009, that they would sign him to a one-year contract.
 Since then he has played for Plymouth Argyle and Walsall.

 Javi Varas arrived at Sevilla FC aged 23, after having only played amateur football in Andalusia (although he had been bought by the club two years earlier).
 He spent his first three seasons with the B team, contributing with 13 games in 2006–07 as it promoted to Segunda División for the first time ever, and training now and then with the main squad.
 Although he was spotted by his mentor at Sevilla, Pablo Blanco, when he was 11, Varas didn’t make his competitive debut for the first team until close to his 27th birthday.
 The highlight of his career has been stopping a penalty taken by Lionel Messi.
 This story is pretty inspring, the story of a late bloomer in detail.
 Read more here.

 So there are 10 players that didn’t go pro until late.
 Proof that we all have every chance to do the same!

 UPDATED: Even more players have been added to this list!

 Gazika Toquero – Click here to read about him.